puppetlabs/bolt/pre-docs/bolt_release_notes.md

 New features, enhancements, known issues, and resolved issues for the Bolt 1.x release series.

-Version 1.2.0 released October 2018.
+Version 1.31.0 released September 2019.

 -   **[Bolt versioning](bolt_versioning.md)**
-Bolt follows Semantic Versioning guidelines.
+Bolt follows semantic versioning guidelines.
 -   **[New features](bolt_new_features.md)**
 New features added to Bolt in the 1.x release series.
 -   **[Resolved issues](bolt_resolved_issues.md)**
 Security and bug fixes in the Bolt 1.x release series.
 -   **[Known issues](bolt_known_issues.md)**